About Me

 Playwright

-Kate Isabel Foley is an English and Theater graduate from Ursinus College.
-Her honors research “Adapting the Classics: Making the Invisible Visible” earned her Distinguished Honors in both Theater and English.
-Kate’s research involved the completion of two plays: Pride & Prejudice at Pemberley College, a contemporary, queer adaptation of Jane Austen’s much-loved classic, and Captain Darling, a dark reimagining of Peter Pan in which Mrs. Darling takes center stage and must decide how far she will go to save her children from a surprising foe.
+Kate Isabel Foley holds a B.A. in English and Theater, with distinguished honors, from Ursinus College and is a current Dramatic Writing MFA student at Carnegie Mellon University.
+Her distinguished honors research, “Adapting the Classics: Making the Invisible Visible”, involved the completion of two plays: Pride & Prejudice at Pemberley College, a contemporary, queer adaptation of Jane Austen’s much-loved classic, and Captain Darling, a dark reimagining of Peter Pan in which Mrs. Darling takes center stage and must decide how far she will go to save her children from a surprising foe.
+Captain Darling had its world premiere in 2024 at the Kaleidoscope Performing Arts Center in Collegeville, Pennsylvania.

 To advance her creative writing career, Kate applied to and was accepted into the prestigious Author Mentor Match Program.
 She was selected from a pool of 1,700 applications where fewer than 5% of applicants were chosen as mentees for Round 8.
 With the guidance of her mentor, Kate revised her Young Adult novel Once Upon a Stage to completion.
 Kate is also a contributor to several anthologies, including Ghost Light, her collection of poetry written entirely during quarantine.